Tororoi/astar-pathfinding-js/README.md

 ### Generate Naive Maze

-Generates a map automatically, just for walls.
+Generates a maze automatically, just for walls.
 Not guaranteed to be solvable and will likely have multiple paths from start to end.
 Can still be drawn on for custom changes.

+### Generate Eller Maze

+Generates a maze row by row, using Eller's Algorithm.
+Any two points in the maze can reach each other by a single path solution.
+Using a Manhattan heuristic or corner buffer, there's no reason to use A* pathfinding, as a greedy approach will find the same path (Ignore g(n)).

 ## Settings